-For building owners who wish to pursue Leadership in Energy and Environmental Design (LEED®) Green Building Certification, the performance of the WWV may contribute points towards Energy and Atmosphere (EA) Credits.
+For building owners who wish to pursue Leadership in Energy and Environmental Design (LEED®) Green Building Certification, the performance of Daikin Applied chillers may contribute points towards Energy and Atmosphere (EA) Credits.

 Points earned for Optimize Energy Performance (formerly EA Credit 1) are awarded based on overall building efficiency.
-The high efficiency of the WWV will contribute to the total points earned for this credit.
+The high efficiency of the Daikin Applied chillers will contribute to the total points earned for this credit.
 Enhanced Refrigerant Management (formerly EA Credit 4) qualification is partially determined by tonnage and refrigerant quantity.
 Vessel stack and tube count selections will affect the quantity of refrigerant in the chiller.

-Consult with your Daikin Applied sales representative for more information.
+NOTE: Consult with your Daikin Applied sales representative for more information.